New Student Information

 Welcome to Marist College!

 Here is some important information to help you prepare for your first year at Marist.
-For questions, contact ResNet at (845) 575-3135 or email us at email@example.com.
+If you have any questions, please contact Client Technologies at 845-575-3499 or email us at ClientTechnologies@marist.edu.

 Purchasing a Computer

 The Computer Store offers two options for purchasing.

 Bringing a Computer

 - ResNet provides full support for Windows 10 and 11, as well as macOS 11 (Big Sur) or higher.
 Please check the OS Support page for more information.

 - For recommended specifications, please check the Bring Your Computer page.